nenebeji/react-portfolio/README.md

 ## How to Contribute

-1. Clone the repo using $ git clone git@github.com:nenebeji/react-portfolio
+1. Clone the repo using `git clone git@github.com:nenebeji/react-portfolio`
-2. Create a new branch $ git checkout -b your name
+2. Create a new branch `git checkout -b your name`

 3. Make Changes and test